How Do I Know if I Have Pancreatitis?

 To diagnose chronic pancreatitis, abdominal X-rays or imaging tests such as a CT scan or MRI may show whether the pancreas is calcified.
 Your doctor will take blood samples and check the stool for excess fat, a sign that the pancreas is no longer producing enough enzymes to process fat.
 You may be given a stimulation test called a pancreatic function test to see how well the pancreas releases digestive enzymes.
 You may also be screened for diabetes.

-Conventional medicine treats pancreatitis with drugs, diet, and surgery.
-If you have an attack of acute pancreatitis, your doctor will try to stem the flow of pancreatic enzymes by feeding you intravenously and by preventing dehydration.
-You may receive strong drugs for pain.
+Initial treatment of acute pancreatitis includes pain control, hydration, and nutritional support.
+If you have an attack of acute pancreatitis, you may receive strong drugs for pain.
 You may have to have your stomach drained with a tube placed through the nose.
 If the attack is prolonged, you may be fed and hydrated intravenously.

-If your pancreatitis is caused by gallstones or an obstructed bile or pancreatic duct, you may need surgery or have an ERCP once your symptoms have subsided.
+If your pancreatitis is caused by gallstones or an obstructed bile or pancreatic duct, you may need surgery or have an endoscopic retrograde cholangiopancreatography (ERCP) done once your symptoms have subsided.
 An ERCP is a procedure that involves the insertion of a tube down your throat into the stomach and upper intestines to the place where the bile duct and pancreatic duct drain.
 A small incision is made to remove stones in the bile duct or a plastic tube called a stent is inserted into the ducts to relieve the obstruction.